Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Lee Ritenour

-GRAMMY Award-winning guitarist Lee Ritenour is a versatile musician who has appeared on more than 3,000 sessions in virtually all styles of music.
-Ritenour played one of his first sessions at age 16 for the group The Mamas and the Papas and has never looked back.
-While continuing to play with pop groups, he began to make an impact as a jazz guitarist strongly influenced by Wes Montgomery.
-Ritenour’s albums in the ’70s demonstrated his love of jazz, pop and Brazilian music, and were met with chart-topping success.
-He scored a crossover hit with “Is It You?” from his 1981 album, Rit.
-In the ’90s, Ritenour was a founding member of the contemporary jazz group Fourplay, whose first album spent an unprecedented 22 weeks at number one on the Billboard contemporary jazz charts.
-Along the way, he has appeared on albums by Dizzy Gillespie, Deniece Williams and Pink Floyd, and has received the top spot in numerous guitar polls.
-His most recent release is A Twist of Rit, which features some of his longtime collaborators including Patrice Rushen, Dave Grusin and Ernie Watts.
+GRAMMY Award-winning guitarist Lee Ritenour has appeared on more than 3,000 sessions in virtually all styles of music.
+Ritenour played one of his first sessions at age 16 for The Mamas and the Papas.
+His albums in the ’70s, spanning jazz, pop and Brazilian music, were met with chart-topping success.
+In the ’90s, Ritenour was a founding member of the jazz group Fourplay, whose first album spent an unprecedented 22 weeks at number one on the Billboard contemporary jazz charts.
+Ritenour has appeared on albums by Dizzy Gillespie and Pink Floyd and received the top spot in numerous guitar polls.
+His most recent record is A Twist of Rit and includes John Beasley, Dave Grusin, Patrice Rushen, Makoto Ozone, Bob Sheppard and Rashawn Ross, among others.

 Claudio Roditi